British American Oil Company: Early years

-During the Second World War the Clarkson, Ontario plant was modified to produce aviation fuel, the B/A tanker fleet was redirected for cross-Atlantic service, and B/A completed the Montreal–Portland pipeline to provide year-round delivery of crude oil from Venezuela to the Montreal East Refinery.
+During the Second World War, the Clarkson, Ontario plant was modified to produce aviation fuel, the B/A tanker fleet was redirected for cross-Atlantic service, and B/A completed the Montreal–Portland pipeline to provide year-round delivery of crude oil from Venezuela to the Montreal East Refinery.
 B/A constructed a gas re-pressurizing and recycling system at Longview, Alberta to conserve the declining resources of the Turner Valley Field.
 During construction of the Alaska Highway, B/A provided more than 100 large storage tanks at various locations along the highway to provide the U.S. Army Corps of Engineers with fuel.
 B/A expanded in the U.S. with wells near Casper, Wyoming.
 In 1946 B/A expanded its operations from coast to coast with the purchase of the Canadian assets of Union Oil Company of Canada, including the former British Columbia Refining Company Ltd. refinery in Port Moody, British Columbia, and its distribution network on the West Coast and Vancouver Island; and in 1946 began distribution of its products in Newfoundland.
 After the war, the Gulf Oil Corporation acquired 20% ownership of B/A.

-In the 1950s senior management at B/A became more integrated with Gulf Oil Corp as Gulf's ownership increased.
+In the 1950s, senior management at B/A became more integrated with Gulf Oil Corp as Gulf's ownership increased.
 New refineries were opened in Edmonton and Moose Jaw, and the company's tanker fleet expanded to 22.
 B/A constructed a new eight-storey headquarters building in Toronto.
 In 1955 the company's oil production reached a record 10.5 million barrels and its reserves of 113 million barrels of crude oil and 404 billion cubic feet of gas, with the total annual refinery output exceeding 33 million barrels.

-During the 1940s, 1950's, and 1960's, in addition to petroleum products, B/A also issued its own credit cards, road maps, monthly Timely Station Topics Magazine and B/A Commentator Magazine, and sponsored a television game show.
+During the 1940s, 1950s and 1960s, in addition to petroleum products, B/A also issued its own credit cards, road maps, monthly Timely Station Topics Magazine and B/A Commentator Magazine, and sponsored a television game show.

-In 1966 B/A sold its remaining US assets, the British-American Oil Producing Company, to Dallas-based Chared Corporation.
+In 1966, B/A sold its remaining US assets, the British-American Oil Producing Company, to Dallas-based Chared Corporation.

 By the 1960s, B/A owned and operated over 9,300 service stations, approximately 25% of all stations in Canada.
 These were operated under names that included B/A, Anglo-Canadian, Purity 99, Red Head, and Royalite.
 B/A established the Purity 99 Oil Company Limited to manage the marketing of all of their stations; Royalite managed the service operations; and B/A the production and supply.